Humboldt-Universität zu Berlin - Israelite History in its Ancient Near Eastern Context

 curriculum vitae

-• since 11/2021 Doctoral Studies at the Faculty of Theology of Humboldt University of Berlin
+• since 11/2021 Doctoral Studies at the Faculty of Theology of Humboldt University of Berlin (submitted and evaluated; date of the defense: May 28, 2025)

 • 01/2024-05/2024 PhD Researcher at Yale Divinity School (Academic Sponsor: Prof. Dr. Jacqueline Vayntrub)